Year-End Charitable Giving: What to Know for 2025

 Tax-Smart Charitable Giving Strategies to Increase Your Impact

-Prioritize Based on Taxable Events
+Prioritize Your Giving Based on Taxable Events

 Similarly, if you anticipate being in a higher tax bracket next year, you could defer these donations to January to help decrease your tax liability next year.